Supreme Soviet of the Soviet Union: Convocations

-Supreme Soviets of union and autonomous republics
+Supreme Soviets of the republics

 Beside the Supreme Soviet of the Soviet Union, each of its constituting union republics and each autonomous republic had a supreme soviet.
 These supreme soviets also had presidiums, but all consisted of only one chamber.
 After the dissolution of the Soviet Union, some soviets of the succeeded independent republics simply changed their name to their more historic name or to emphasise their importance as a national parliament, while others changed to double-chamber assemblies.

-Supreme soviets of union republics
+Supreme soviets of the union republics

-Supreme councils of autonomous republic
+Supreme soviets of the autonomouss republics

 List of known autonomous republics councils: